 For example, if the campus were to have a delayed start at 9:45 a.m., this would mean all in-person or remote (synchronously taught) classes, recitations, labs, etc. scheduled to begin before 9:45 a.m. would be canceled.
 Faculty would take steps to make up material and assignments missed during that time in a later class period.
 All classes, labs, recitations, etc. scheduled to begin at or after 9:45 a.m. would be held as normal.
 Students with questions about making up assignments should talk to their instructor.

-How does a delayed opening apply during the spring 2022 semester?
+How does a delayed opening apply during the 2022-23 academic year?